 This is a single-family/residential course.

-Property Appraisal for Processors will focus on the traditional Uniform Residential Appraisal Report (URAR), the standard appraisal form used in the industry.
-It begins with a look at the processor's role in ordering, monitoring, and reviewing the appraisal and then examines the components of the appraisal itself.
-The course will look more in-depth at the property description section of the report including the subject section, the contract, the neighborhood, the site, and the improvements to the property.
-Next, the course will examine the property valuation section, talking about the sales comparison approach and analysis, the cost approach, the income approach, and reconciling the three methods.
-Finally, the course will discuss evaluating planned unit developments and condominiums.
+Property Appraisal for Processors focuses on the traditional Uniform Residential Appraisal Report (URAR), the standard appraisal form used in the industry.
+It begins with a look at the processor's role in ordering, monitoring, and reviewing the appraisal.
+It then examines the components of the appraisal itself.
+The course then looks more in-depth at the property description section of the report, including the subject section, the contract, the neighborhood, the site, and the improvements to the property.
+Next, it reviews the property valuation section, talking about the sales comparison approach and analysis, the cost approach, the income approach, and reconciling the three methods.
+Finally, the course discusses appraisal considerations for planned unit developments and condominiums.

 Steps in the Appraisal Process